RangeFinders Setup Overview¶

 Object Avoidance features are new and should be used with caution.

 Up to 10 Rangefinders can be used in the system (1 thru A).
 Object Avoidance can use a single 360 degree Lidar, or up to 9 unidirectional rangefinders: 8 arranged in a circle covering 45 degree wide segments, plus an upward facing rangefinder.
 And a downward facing rangefinder used for low altitude height above ground measurements.

 Follow the instructions for each type of rangefinder described in its linked page on Rangefinders (landing page).

 Note that if the type of rangefinder is set or changed, a reboot will be required.

-- Set the parameter PRX_TYPE = 4 to use horizontal rangefinders as Proximity Sensors (For obstacle avoidance).
+PRXx_TYPE= 4 for each horizontal rangefinder(s) to use them as Proximity Sensors (For obstacle avoidance).

 Only downward facing rangefinders are supported in Plane currently.